ZhangGroup-MITChemistry/OpenABC/README.md

 For consistency, the 2d matrix for Discrete2DFunction is flattened in order 'F'.
 Note this does not change the result if the 2d matrix is symmetric, so please don't worry.

+We also cancel default REMO path starting from this version.
+Please specify REMO path when using it.

 ## Tutorials

 Detailed tutorials with all the necessary input files are provided in "tutorials" directory.